UseStateShivam/Artistly/README.md

-# 🎯 Eventful India — Frontend Next.js Developer Test Assignment

 Hi Team 👋,

-This is my submission for the **Frontend Next.js Developer Test Assignment** for Eventful India.

 > ✅ TL;DR: I’ve implemented **every single requirement** from the assignment PDF — clean, fully responsive, production-ready.
 Check the live demo and code below.
 > I even added bonus features like **Redux-based login** with **global state management** and **route protection** for the dashboard. 🤘